nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

     (...)
 ```

-The top-most process has PID `1` and is the init process (most likely called `systemd` on your machine).
+The top-most process has PID `1` and is what we call the init process (most likely called `systemd` on your machine).
 Then this init process has direct children, here we can see two: `zsh` with PID `6728` and `firefox` with PID `7839`.
 both `zsh` and `firefox` have children of their own, as you can see.
 The figure above forms a tree.

 Now what happens with containerization and Docker?
 Well, if you want to run isolated processes, the first thing you need is for these processes **not** to be able to do what we have been doing up until now, _i.e._ spy on other processes and interact with them.
 You need to completely isolate them.
-The way it is done is that we create a _second init process tree_, _i.e._ a second namespace.
+The way this is done is by creating a _second init process tree_, _i.e._ a second namespace.
 Let's say we want to containerize `nginx`, a web server.
 Nginx is started from a shell, bash for instance.
 We'd like `bash` and `nginx` to be isolated from the rest of the system, so we have to "make them believe" they are in their own namespace.
 So based on what we've seen so far, they need their own PID `1` init process.
 In this case, `bash` can be the PID `1` init process, and it will be `nginx`'s parent process.

 But of course, we actually have only one machine (the host) and one operating system (our Linux distribution), because **we are _not_ running a virtual machine**, so whatever program we launch (that includes `bash` and `nginx`), they will be child processes of the "real" PID `1` init process, the one running on our system, _i.e._ `systemd`.
 Here is how the processes tree will look like: